netdata/netdata/node.d/README.md

  * Relative self consumption in %.
 The lower the better

 4. **Energy**
- * The energy produced during the current day
+ * The energy produced during the current day, in kWh
- * The energy produced during the current year
+ * The energy produced during the current year, in kWh

 5. **Inverter**
  * The current power output from the connected inverters, in W, one dimension per inverter.
 At least one is always present.